naofumi0115/PAV-Training/array.md

 ## Homework
-1. Given an array with N elements, calculate the average, sum, min and max of elements in array
+1. (Easy) Given an array with N elements, calculate the average, sum, min and max of elements in array

 |   Input    | Average| Sum    | Min    | Max    |
 |------------|--------|--------|--------|--------|